“The Hunger Artist,” in The New Yorker (Feb. 27, 2000)

 Vagina: A New Biography (2012)

 This is an opening question readers that would’ve never seen a few generations ago, but we are now clearly living in a new era.
 Wolf gives a direct answer in the second paragraph: “I have always been interested in female sexuality, and in the history of female sexuality.
 The way in which any given culture treats the vagina—whether with respect or disrespect, caringly or disparagingly—is a metaphor for how women in general in that place and time are treated.”

 There comes a moment when you are finally given some space and quiet, maybe an hour, possibly two, the occasional birdsong by an open window, and you must go to that other room and return to the problem you’ve been attempting to unravel.

 In this genre-bending work (part-biography, part memoir, part novel), Zambreno begins by describing an experience all people—especially writers—are familiar with.
-I was so impressed I selected it for a Smerconish.com post on “Twenty-One of the Best Opening Lines of 2021.“
+I was so impressed I selected it for a Smerconish.com post on The Best Opening Lines of 2021 (see the post here).

 For me, that final phrase—the problem you’ve been attempting to unravel—has a haunting, unforgettable quality, causing me to reflect, “Yes, I’m familiar with that kind of problem.”